StrawberryBe/analytics.de-DE/help/analyze/report-builder/layout/c-metrics-dimensions/t-add-metrics-and-dimensions.md

 1. (Optional) Um eine Anforderung nach Metrik zu sortieren, klicken Sie einfach auf die Metrikbezeichnung.
 1. Dimensionen werden auf die gleiche Weise wie Metriken hinzugefügt.

-Auf der Registerkarte [!UICONTROL Dimensionen] zeigt das System Dimensionen an, die eine Aufschlüsselung oder Classification des in Schritt 1 ausgewählten Basisberichts darstellen.
-Außerdem werden Informationen über die Konfiguration der Report Suite angezeigt.
+On the [!UICONTROL Dimensions] tab, the system displays dimensions that break down or are a classification of any base report you select on Step 1, and on the configuration of the report suite.
 Wenn Sie eine Dimension auf dem Layoutraster ablegen, wird sie aus der Strukturansicht entfernt und eine Neuberechnung der Liste der verfügbaren Dimensionen durchgeführt.

-Die Dimension [!UICONTROL Datum] wird automatisch hinzugefügt.
-Die verfügbaren Datumsdimensionen hängen von der im Dialogfeld [!UICONTROL Anforderungs-Assistent: Schritt 1] gewählten Granularität ab.
+The [!UICONTROL Date] dimension is added automatically.
+Available date dimensions change depending on the selected granularity from the [!UICONTROL Request Wizard: Step 1].
 (Gültige Werte sind:

     * Stunde
     * Tag